Top 10 Best Sites

 Over the course of three years, researchers studied 732 adults and their relationships by measuring closeness, relationship satisfaction, commitment, breakup thoughts and symptoms of depression.

 “What matters most is you are as close

 to your partner as you want to be.”

-The data showed 37 percent of respondents were happy with the level of closeness they shared with their partner, 57 percent of respondents felt too distant from their partner, and 5 percent of respondents felt too close to their partner.
+The data showed 37% of respondents reported they were happy with the level of closeness they shared with their partner, 57% of respondents said they felt too distant from their partner, and 5% of respondents said they felt too close to their partner.